Slovenia in the Eurovision Song Contest 2011: Competing entries

-Ten artists selected by the editors of the broadcaster's entertainment program were directly invited to submit entries.
+An expert committee consisting of editors for the entertainment programme of RTV Slovenija nominated ten artists to be directly invited by the broadcaster for the competition.
+The artists selected the composers for their entries in consultation with RTV Slovenija.
 The competing artists were announced on 20 January 2011.
 Among the competing artists was former Slovenian Eurovision contestant Omar Naber who represented Slovenia in 2005.

 Final

-EMA 2011 took place on 27 February 2011 at the RTV Slovenija Studio 1 in Ljubljana, hosted by Klemen Slakonja.
-In addition to the performances of the competing entries, 1995 and 1999 Slovenian Eurovision entrant Darja Švajger and 2006 Croatian Eurovision entrant Croatian Eurovision entrant Severina performed as guests.
+EMA 2011 took place on 27 February 2011.
+In addition to the performances of the competing entries, Maestro Dance Crew, 1995 and 1999 Slovenian Eurovision entrant Darja Švajger and 2006 Croatian Eurovision entrant Severina performed as guests.
 The winner was selected over two rounds of voting.
 In the first round, a three-member jury panel selected two entries to proceed to the second round.
-The jury consisted of Darja Švajger, Severina and Mojca Mavec (television presenter).
-In the second round, a public vote selected "Vanilija" performed by Maja Keuc as the winner.
+The jury consisted of Švajger, Severina and Mojca Mavec (journalist and television presenter).
+In the second round, a public televote selected "Vanilija" performed by Maja Keuc as the winner.

 Preparation

 Following Maja Keuc's win at EMA 2011, the singer revealed that "Vanilija" would likely be translated from Slovene to English for the Eurovision Song Contest.
-On 9 April, the English version, ultimately titled "No One", was presented via the release of the official music video, directed by i3 and filmed in the woods in the Ljubljana Zoo, during the TV SLO1 programme Spet doma.
+On 9 April, the English version "No One" was presented via the premiere of the official music video, directed by i3 and filmed in the woods in the Ljubljana Zoo, during the TV SLO1 programme Spet doma.

+Promotion

+Maja Keuc made several appearances across Europe to specifically promote "No One" as the Slovenian Eurovision entry.
+On 8 April, Maja Keuc performed during the BHT 1 show Konačno petak in Bosnia and Herzegovina.
+On 9 April, Keuc performed during the Eurovision in Concert event which was held at the Club Air venue in Amsterdam, Netherlands and hosted by Cornald Maas, Esther Hart and Sascha Korf.
+Maja Keuc also took part in promotional activities in Greece and Macedonia in late April.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals.
-Slovenia was placed into the second semi-final, to be held on 12 May 2011.
+On 17 January 2011, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+Slovenia was placed into the second semi-final, to be held on 12 May 2011, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 16 January 2011 and Slovenia was set to perform in position 13, following the entry from Israel and before the entry from Romania.